peterchay88/Fast-API-Framework/readme.md

 User admin/admin is preloaded in the DB.
 Leverage this user to authenticate and perform admin-only operations (i.e. create/delete/list-all users, delete comments)

+## Environment Setup
+This framework is intended to be run in a docker environment.
+Please create a file named `secrets.env` and copy the contents in example.env.
+You will need to fill out the `ADMIN_USERNAME` & `ADMIN_PASSWORD` variables. \
+\
+Once this is done there is logic in the docker YAML file to pull this in and include it ints env once the container and image are spun up.

 ## How to run tests
 ### Docker
 First you will need to spin up the docker image.